ThisIsThaiDang/dvt-jibble-frontend/README.md

 ```
 yarn serve
 ```
-NOTE: default API endpoint is: https://localhost:7078/.
+NOTE: WEB URL is: http://localhost:8080/.
+Default API endpoint is: https://localhost:7078/.
 You can change it in the .env file.
 ## Run unit tests
 ```
 yarn test:unit